ShaimaaAKamal/Weather-Journal/README.md

 # weather-app
 ## weather journal app
- This app is an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.
+ This app is an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application ,it's a part of udacity Professional Nanodegree

  ## project files
  *  server.js
  * website which has